 For those who want to start in the world of laser engraving I recommend a laser diode engraver.
 They are generally easier to use, do not require special calibrations, can be easily assembled in a few minutes and, most importantly, can be purchased with a very limited budget (150€ – 250€).

-With a 20W (5.5 optical power) laser diode you will have the possibility to easily engrave on plastic, wood, leather, cardboard (and with some precautions also metal) and to cut paper, cardboard, leather and plywood up to 4 / 5mm thick.
+With a 20W (5.5 optical power) laser diode you will have the possibility to easily engrave on plastic, wood, leather, cardboard and to cut paper, cardboard, leather.

 Their engraver differ from any other products you can find on the market for at least 3 characteristics: